-Recreation Activity Fund - These revenues are estimated at \$368,318, which reflects a 10% increase over the FY2011-2012 budget.
+Recreation Activity Fund - These revenues are estimated at \$403,574, which reflects a 3% increase over the FY2013-2014 budget.
 This is based on fees collected from the participants of the various recreation programs.
-This fund is projected to be self sustaining therefore, the County is not contributing to this fund in FY2012-2013.
+This fund is projected to be self sustaining therefore, the County is not contributing to this fund in FY2014-2015.

-Tourism Fund - This is the first year that tourism funds have been reported in a separate fund.
-These revenues are estimated at \$79,200.
-They are based on Transient Occupancy taxes collected above 2% based on state code.
-Currently the County charges 5%.
-We have transferred related costs from the general fund to the newly established Tourism fund as well.
+Tourism Fund -These revenues are estimated at \$84,000.
+They are based on Transient Occupancy taxes collected above 2% based on state code and the County currently charges 5%.
+We have budgeted only related costs from the general fund into the Tourism fund.

-Law Enforcement Fund - This fund reflects asset seizures related to drug arrests and is budgeted at \$22,500 which is a 6% decrease from FY2011-2012.
+Law Enforcement Fund - This fund reflects asset seizures related to drug arrests and is budgeted at \$22,500 which is the same as FY2013-2014.
 These funds do not expire, and accordingly carry a fund balance from year to year.